chen-mao/docker-toolkit/cmd/nvidia-container-runtime/README.md

 #### Legacy Mode

 When `mode` is set to `"legacy"`, the NVIDIA Container Runtime adds a [`prestart` hook](https://github.com/opencontainers/runtime-spec/blob/master/config.md#prestart) to the incomming OCI specification that invokes the NVIDIA Container Runtime Hook for all containers created.
-This hook checks whether NVIDIA devices are requested and ensures GPU access is configured using the `nvidia-container-cli` from the [libnvidia-container](https://github.com/NVIDIA/libnvidia-container) project.
+This hook checks whether NVIDIA devices are requested and ensures GPU access is configured using the `xdxct-container-cli` from the [libxdxct-container](https://github.com/NVIDIA/libxdxct-container) project.

 #### CSV Mode